jhu-saw/sawAtracsysFusionTrack/README.md

 # Stereo processing

 For devices such as the spryTrack 300 RGB which provide RGB images and have dot projectors, stereo processing is provided to compute a dense 3D point cloud.
-This can be enabled via the configuration file as described above.
+This can be enabled via the configuration file as described above, which at minimum requires adding `"stereo": { "depth": true }` to the configuration file.

+A good default configuration is to enabled depth map filtering, but keep global block matching disabled, this should provide a fairly good point cloud.
+The colored point cloud option can be enabled to make it easier to visualize the point cloud, but should otherwise be disabled since it degrades performance.

-Enabling the global block matching option may improve depth map quality, however it will often slow down processing significantly
+Enabling the global block matching option may improve depth map quality, however it will often slow down processing significantly.

 Enabling the depth map filtering algorithm will perform left-right consisteny checks to reject bad readings, and apply an edge-aware filtering algorithm to help reduce noise.
-This increases the computational cost of the stereo processing, particularly when the global block matching is enabled.
+This may help smooth the pointcloud in some situations, but the smoothing can also be detrimental so this option is disabled by default.
+Enabling this option will somewhat increase the computational cost of the stereo processing, particularly when the global block matching is enabled.

+Enabling the depth map filtering may also help to fill in holes in the point cloud.

 # Known issues, features to add